pagkly/Zed/Investopedia3/How Employee Buyouts (EBO) Work.md

 An employee buyout (EBO) is when an employer offers select employees a voluntary severance package.
 The package usually includes benefits and pay for a specified period of time.
 An EBO is often used to reduce costs or avoid or delay layoffs.

-An employee buyout (EBO) may also refer to a [restructuring](https://www.investopedia.com/terms/r/restructuring.asp) strategy in which employees buy a majority stake in their own firm.
+An employee buyout (EBO) may also refer to a [[restructuring]](https://www.investopedia.com/terms/r/restructuring.asp) strategy in which employees buy a majority stake in their own firm.
 This type of restructuring is a company takeover by its workers.
-In either example, EBOs are most often employed when companies are in [financial distress](https://www.investopedia.com/terms/f/financial_distress.asp).
+In either example, EBOs are most often employed when companies are in [[financial distress]](https://www.investopedia.com/terms/f/financial_distress.asp).

 ## Understanding an Employee Buyout (EBO)